dvornikita/context_aug/README.md

 mappings will be dumped to the hard drive and later used for augmentations.

 ## Context-Driven data augmentation
-Copy-paste data augmentation with context guidance for detection is performed in `$ROOT/context_aug.ipynb` notebook.
+After the above steps are completed, you can experiment with out context-driven copy-paste data augmentation in `$ROOT/context_aug.ipynb` notebook.
 Check it out for more details.